-The requirements of the following GASB Statements were adopted for the Borough's 2014 financial statements:
+The requirements of the following GASB Statements were adopted for the Borough's 2015 financial statements:

-GASB Statement No. 67, "Financial Reporting for Pension Plans."
-This statement revises existing guidance for the financial reports of most pension plans, and establishes new financial reporting requirements for most governments that provide their employees with pension benefits.
+GASB Statement No. 68, "Accounting and Financial Reporting for Pensions," Statement No. 71, "Pension Transition for Contributions Made Subsequent to the Measurement Date," and Statement No. 78, "Pensions Provided through Certain Multiple Employer Defined Benefit Pension Plans."
+These statements establish new financial reporting requirements for most governments that provide their employees with pension benefits.